phpredis/phpredis/README.md

 ##### *Parameters*
 *channels*: an array of channels to subscribe to
-*callback*: either a string or an Array($instance, 'method_name').
+*callback*: either a string or [$instance, 'method_name'].
 The callback function receives 3 parameters: the redis instance, the channel name, and the message.
 *return value*:  Mixed.
 Any non-null return value in the callback will be returned to the caller.
 ##### *Example*
 ~~~php